 - While the rice is cooking, take 2 of the eggs, and mash them up with the back of a fork.
 Or you could use an egg slicer, and slice it in different positions.
 These mashed up eggs are going to be mixed in with the rice.
 Set aside.
 Technically, you could even boil the eggs now, and have them ready when the rice is done.

-- When done, check seasoning, add some salt if needed.
+- When done, check the seasoning, add some salt if needed.

-- Top with some freshly ground black pepper and the chopped parsley and serve immediately with the wedges of lemon.
+- Top with some freshly ground black pepper and the chopped parsley and serve immediately with the wedges of lemon and the other 2 boiled eggs.
+Depending on how many are eating, you can halve or quarter these eggs.